Introduction to Healthcare Employment & Apprenticeship Program

 IHAP covers these core topics:

 Phase 1: Healthcare Foundations (3 weeks).
 Candidates explore available healthcare careers and develop healthcare workplace readiness.
-Provided by Seattle Jobs Initiative.
+Provided by Arivva (Pierce County) and Seattle Jobs Initiative (King County).

 Phase 2: NA-C training program (6 weeks + testing).
 Candidates complete online classes, hands-on labs, and clinicals.
 Provided by Health Care Apprenticeship Consortium.